hashicorp/consul/website/source/docs/guides/minikube.md

 Verify this by returning to the application dashboard where you will see that the "Counting Service is Unreachable."

 ![](/assets/images/guides/minikube-connect-unreachable.png "")

+### Step 2: Allow the Application Dashboard to Connect to the Counting Service

 Finally, the easy part.
 Click the "Create" button again and create an intention that allows the `dashboard` source service to talk to the `counting` destination service.
 Ensure that the "Allow" radio button is selected.
 Optionally add a description.
 Click "Save."